 My name is Stacie DaPonte and I work and live in Toronto, Ontario.
 I've been making websites since I was a wee lass, and continue to love working in a fast-paced, constantly evolving industry.

-I've been working as a Front-End Developer at The Pixel Shop for 5 years where I develop accessible & responsive websites, and maintain meaningful relationships with clients.
-As part of the customer care team, I'm responsible for conducting training sessions with clients, or hanging out at coffee shops to hash out ideas for upcoming projects.
+I've been working as a Front-End Developer at The Pixel Shop for over 5 years where I develop accessible & responsive websites, and maintain meaningful relationships with clients.
+As part of the customer care team, I'm responsible for conducting in-person or remote training sessions with clients, and handling client care request tickets.

 All of my work created for personal projects is licensed under the Creative Commons Attribution-ShareAlike license.